rust-lang/rust/src/doc/unstable-book/src/language-features/plugin.md

 In addition to procedural macros, you can define new [`derive`](../../reference/attributes/derive.md)-like attributes and other kinds of extensions.
-See `Registry::register_syntax_extension` and the `SyntaxExtension` enum.
+See `Registry::register_syntax_extension` and the `SyntaxExtension` struct.
 For a more involved macro example, see [`regex_macros`](https://github.com/rust-lang/regex/blob/master/regex_macros/src/lib.rs).